Maintained by NextGen Coastal — $342M under management in OC & LA

 Per Civil Code §1941.3, the main entry must have a working deadbolt at least 1 inch long.
 Windows at ground level must have operable locks.

-• Carbon monoxide detectors — Required in any unit with a fuel-burning appliance, attached garage, or gas service.
-Failure to install is a misdemeanor as well as a habitability violation.
+• Carbon monoxide detectors — required in any unit with a fuel-burning appliance, attached garage, or gas service.
+Skipping installation is a misdemeanor plus a habitability violation.

-• Lead paint disclosures — Required for any unit built before 1978; failure to disclose is not a habitability violation per se, but creates civil and federal exposure.
+• Lead paint disclosure — required on any unit built before 1978.
+Not technically a habitability item, but skipping it creates federal exposure.

-• Bedbugs — Under Civil Code §1954.601 (added 2017), landlords must disclose bedbug history and cannot rent a unit with a known, untreated bedbug infestation.
+• Bedbugs — Civil Code §1954.601 (2017).
+Disclosure of known history is required; renting a unit with a known untreated infestation isn't lawful.

 Maintenance technician repairing a kitchen sink in a rental unit